 If one of the cities on our list catches your eye, we recommend connecting with a well-connected local real estate agent.
 Our friends at Clever Real Estate offer a free, no-obligation agent matching service that will introduce you to the best Alabama real estate agents from Keller Williams, RE/MAX, and other nationally-known brokers.
 You can meet as many agents as you like until you find the best one to advise you on your real estate investment journey!

-Best of all, Clever provides up to 0.5% cash back after closing — just for finding a great agent through their free service.
-If you purchase a home in Alabama's median price range, that's up to $1,000 back in your pocket!
+Best of all, Clever provides cash back after closing — just for finding a great agent through their free service.
+If you purchase a home in Alabama’s median price range, that’s cash back in your pocket!

 1. The Best Place to Buy Rental Property in Alabama: Birmingham

 With 1.1 million residents, Birmingham’s metro area is the most populous in the state by far.
 It’s twice the size of Alabama’s second-largest metro area, Huntsville.
 The population of the city itself is just 200,733, and much of the growth in the area has been in the suburbs surrounding the city in recent years.

 A typical single-family home in Birmingham costs around $103,431 — but home values have climbed 86% since 2015, suggesting impressive appreciation.
 Meanwhile, rent is relatively pricey.
 The median rent for a two-bedroom apartment is $1,003 per month.

 Birmingham ranks among the top 100 best places to live in the U.S. — and it’s poised for future growth, thanks to its status as Alabama’s largest economic center.
 Regions Financial Corporation and Blue Cross Blue Shield of Alabama are both headquartered there, and the Magic City has no shortage of art, theater, music, and events.
 It’s also home to the Birmingham Civil Rights Institute and The University of Alabama at Birmingham, which has over 22,000 students.